LrnzDC3696/botsu/README.md

 you can freely modify and distribute it.
 Contributions from the community are\
 encouraged and welcome!

-- **Well-documented:** The bot comes with detailed documentation to help you set\
-up and customize it according to your needs.

 ## Getting Started

 To get started with Botsu using Poetry, follow these simple steps: